LucianoXu/NQPV/README.md

 end
 ```
 #### Command : **save**
-During a verification, predicates of intermediate weakest preconditions will be automatially generated and preseved in the scope.
+During a verification, predicates of intermediate weakest preconditions will be automatically generated and preserved in the scope.
 We can save the as numpy ".npy" binary files for later analysis.

 The syntax is:
 ```